hirefire/hirefire-resource-ruby/README.md

 Since 2011, over 1,000 companies have trusted [HireFire] to autoscale more than 5,000 applications hosted on [Heroku], with over 10,000 web and worker dynos.

-## Guides & Documentation
+## Instructions

-You can find the integration instructions in-app on [HireFire] when you are setting up your Dyno Manager (Autoscaler).
+You can find the integration instructions on [HireFire] when you are setting up your Dyno Manager (Autoscaler).

 ## Development